mayaangelouj/javascript-week2/Assignment/README.md

     - The user should enter an email that becomes the FROM: email
     - The email should go TO: your imaginary business email
     - The email should CC: your email
+    - The subject of the email should contain a randomly generated number
+        - Example: Hair Appointment #1350
     - When the user submits a correctly filled out form, the page should not refresh
     - When the user submits a correctly filled out form, the form should be replaced with a link or button that directs them to return to the homepage
     - The return to the homepage after a successful message can be automated with Javascript after a 5 second timeout